 The advantage of our global management system lies in diversity, which enables us to utilize the connections between human resources and diverse values between bases, and the Five-Region Management Structure that increases the autonomy and independence of each base and drives local production for local consumption.
 We will build a robust development, production, and sales system that leverages the strengths of each base, and achieve a stable supply of high-quality products at reasonable prices around the world.

-Mabuchi Global Management System Global five-region Diversity management structure Enhanced interaction among bases Increased self-management to build strength from diversity of individual bases
+Mabuchi Global Management System

+Global five-region management structure Increased self-management of individual bases